-- You made nondeductible contributions to a traditional IRA for 2018, including a repayment of a qualified disaster or reservist distribution. - You received distributions from a traditional, SEP, or SIMPLE IRA in 2018 and your basis in traditional IRAs is more than zero.
-For this purpose, a distribution doesn't include a distribution that is rolled over (other than a repayment of a qualified disaster distribution (see the 2018 Forms 8915B and 8915-C)), qualified charitable distribution, one-time distribution to fund an HSA, conversion, recharacterization, or return of certain contributions. - You or your spouse transferred all or part of their traditional, SEP, or SIMPLE IRA in 2018 to the other spouse under a divorce or separation agreement where the transfer resulted in a change in the basis of the traditional IRA of either spouse. - You converted an amount from a traditional, SEP, or SIMPLE IRA to a Roth IRA in 2018. - You received distributions from a Roth IRA in 2018 (other than a rollover, recharacterization, or return of certain contributions-see the instructions for Part III, later). - You received a distribution from an inherited traditional IRA that has a basis, or you received a distribution from an inherited Roth IRA that wasn't a qualified distribution.
+You made nondeductible contributions to a traditional IRA for 2019, including a repayment of a qualified disaster or reservist distribution.

+You received distributions from a traditional, SEP, or SIMPLE IRA in 2019 and your basis in traditional IRAs is more than zero.
+For this purpose, a distribution doesn't include a distribution that is rolled over (other than a repayment of a qualified disaster distribution (see 2019 Forms 8915-C and 8915-D)), gualified charitable distribution, one-time distribution to fund an HSA, conversion, recharacterization, or return of certain contributions.

+• You or your spouse transferred all or part of their traditional, SEP, or SIMPLE IRA in 2019 to the other spouse under a divorce or separation agreement where the transfer resulted in a change in the basis of the traditional IRA of either spouse.

+· You converted an amount from a traditional, SEP, or SIMPLE IRA to a Roth IRA in 2019.

+· You received distributions from a Roth IRA in 2019 (other than a rollover, recharacterization, or return of certain contributions-see the instructions for Part III. later).

+You received a distribution from an inherited traditional IRA that has a basis. or you received a distribution from an inherited Roth IRA that wasn't a gualified distribution.
 You may need to file more than one Form 8606.
-See IRA with basis under What if You Inherit an
+See IRA with basis under What if You Inherit an IRA? in Pub.

-Jun 25, 2020 Cat.
-No. 25399E

-IRA? in Pub.
 590-B for more information.

 Note.
-If you recharacterized a 2018 Roth IRA contribution as a traditional IRA contribution, or vice versa, treat the contribution as having been made to the second IRA, not the first IRA.
+If you recharacterized a 2019 Roth IRA contribution as a traditional IRA contribution, or vice versa, treat the contribution as having been made to the second IRA, not the first IRA.
 See Recharacterizations, later.

-You don't have to file Form 8606 solely to report regular contributions to Roth IRAs.
+You don't have to file Form TIP 8606 solely to report regular contributions to Roth IRAs.
 But see What Records Must I Keep, later.